ragtimekeys/hand-pump/README.md

 # hand-pump
-A custom-build arcade controller in the style of "Pump It Up"
+Custom-built arcade controller in the style of "Pump It Up"